mlanser/100-days-of-code/r1-log.md

 * More Python refresher - comprehensions, iteration protocols, and generator functions ... ugh :-(
 * That's it ... brain still fried!

+### R1D7 - 21MAY2020
+* More Python refresher - revisiting comprehensions and some examples from yesterday.
+Still trying to wrap my head around this ... :-|
+* Working with Python classes.